 Maintaining a healthy agricultural sector is vital to the country, not just because the landscape relies on the accumulated knowledge of farming communities for its continued stewardship, but also because the social fabric of the countryside depends on a strong farming base.

-The Prince’s belief in the importance of the family farm in agriculture has led him to initiate a number of initiatives to help readdress the problems faced by communities in the countryside.
+The Prince’s belief in the importance of the family farm in agriculture has led him to form a number of initiatives to help readdress the problems faced by communities in the countryside.

 As Duke of Cornwall, The Prince is responsible for the management of the Duchy of Cornwall, a landed estate with many tenant farmers.
 He is Chairman of The Prince's Council, the Duchy’s supervisory body.
 The Prince puts a high priority on safeguarding the interests of Duchy tenants, and on long-term environmental stewardship, and regularly visits farms and tenants.

 The Prince runs the Duchy Home Farm on the Highgrove Estate, a fully functioning organic farm.
 It acts as a showcase for organic farming and regular tours are run for those thinking of converting to organic land management, supermarket buyers and others with an interest in the practicalities of organics.
 The Prince founded Duchy Originals in 1990 to show that there was a market for organic products created using the principles of sustainable production.
 Duchy Originals grew to become established as a leading organic and natural food, going into partnership with Waitrose in 2010.
-The brand operates separately from the Duchy of Cornwall and all profits accrued to His Royal Highness are used for charitable causes.
+The brand operates separately from the Duchy of Cornwall and all profits accrued to His Royal Highness are used for charitable causes through The Prince of Wales’s Charitable Fund.

 The Prince is Patron or President of a number of organisations that seek to preserve rural communities and protect British agriculture including Aberdeen Angus Cattle Society, Dry Stone Walling Association, Lleyn Sheep Society, National Hedgelaying Society, the Rare Breeds Survival Trust, Royal Agricultural University, Cirencester, and the Welsh Black Cattle Society.

 The Prince’s concern for farmers all over the UK has led to His Royal Highness starting several initiatives to promote the produce of certain areas in the hope of increasing farmer’s incomes and preserving their way of life.